Psychotherapy, & EMDR in Belper, Derbyshire

 In therapy sessions I use teaching tools at times, so that you can learn to understand why you might be feeling the way you do and to help you understand what changes to make in order to manage those feelings or symptoms better.
-In my experience. the more we understand ourselves. then the more choices we have about how we live our lives and relate to others.
+In my experience. the more we understand about ourselves. then the more choices we have about how we live our lives and relate to others.

 My approach, or way of working, is based around the belief that our development as children, in particular our early relationships, (with parents, caregivers) help shape us as adults.
 It is through these early relationships that we form our beliefs and attitudes about ourselves and others.
 Often, through therapy, we discover these beliefs to be false.
 Learning to challenge our thoughts can have a positive impact on our feelings and our behaviours.

 Therapy can be difficult at times, because it involves change; it is about choosing to do the work in order to make improved changes in your life and your relationships.